ebm539/minecraft-modding-playground/README.md

 - Factorio as text input: enter text by assembling the letters, requiring their own production lines
 - Golf: enter numbers by score for the end of each hole (birdies and below remove the number of digits, par and above enters the digits' value)
 - Bowling: enter numbers by score for the end of each turn, a split removes the number with the score value
-  - For golf and bowling, I'm envisioning some extremely wacky integration with Wii Sports
+  - For golf and bowling, I'm envisioning some extremely wacky integration with Wii Sports.
+But any golf or bowling implementation will be fine